plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_mad.md

 :::

 (adversarial_examples_mad)=
-# Generate adversarial examples using MAD Competition
+# Synthesize adversarial examples using MAD Competition

 :::{warning}
 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.